YuryFilipovich/vs-code-settings/readme.md

 ## Contents
 The settings.json file in this repository includes various settings and configurations.

-## Contributions
-Contributions to this repository are welcome!
-If you have any suggestions, improvements, or additional settings that you find useful, feel free to create a pull request.
-Let's collaborate and share our configurations to create an even better development experience for everyone!

 ## License
 This repository is licensed under the [MIT License](https://choosealicense.com/licenses/mit).
 Feel free to use, modify, and distribute the contents of this repository in accordance with the terms of the license.